-Feinberg’s Institute for Augmented Intelligence in Medicine (IAIM) is hosting the first annual Big Ten Augmented Intelligence (AI) Bowl, bringing together multi-disciplinary teams of investigators from institutions representing the Big Ten Academic Alliance to answer the question: “How can AI address health disparities?”
+Feinberg’s Institute for Artificial Intelligence in Medicine (IAIM) is hosting the first annual Big Ten Augmented Intelligence (AI) Bowl, bringing together multi-disciplinary teams of investigators from institutions representing the Big Ten Academic Alliance to answer the question: “How can AI address health disparities?”

 Participating institutions for the inaugural competition, which kicked off in February, include Northwestern University, Indiana University, Michigan State University, Pennsylvania State University, the University of Illinois Urbana-Champaign, the University of Minnesota, the University of Nebraska and the University of Wisconsin-Madison.